Is Your EA Team Ready for AI Augmented Architecture? A 5-Factor Assessment

 - Have you scored 14+ on the Repository Governance Checklist?

-Score 0-1: Repository has no structured governance: significant remediation needed before any AI integration Score 2: Repository has partial governance: Deploy engagement will close the gaps Score 3-4: Repository governance is sufficient for EA GraphLink deployment
+Score 0–1: Repository has no structured governance — significant remediation is needed before any AI integration.
+Score 2: Partial governance — focused work will close the gaps.
+Score 3–4: Governance is sufficient for EA GraphLink deployment.

 Factor 2: MDG Quality